 Most residents take advantage of our monthly payment plan.
 We have averaged the cost of housing into equal monthly payments- Miramar is 9 payments and Momentum Village is 12 payments.
 There is no additional fee or paperwork necessary to utilize the monthly payment option. **NEW for 2019-2020** Miramar will have 10 monthly payments.

 Residents can make a lump sum payment for their housing a semester at a time.
-Check the first page of the lease to add up the cost for the semester.
+Check the first page of your lease to add up the cost for the semester.

 Residents who wish to use their financial assistance to pay for housing must first complete the Housing Payment Option (HPO) Request form.
-This form is completed online during the housing application process.
+This form is completed online AFTER the housing application is complete.
 Completing the form tells the housing provider and TAMU-CC that a student expects to have enough financial assistance funds to cover at least a portion of their housing expenses and the student wants TAMU-CC to pay the funds directly to Miramar or Momentum Village.

 The process has several steps.
 Steps 1-3 may change order, depending on when a student applies for housing and financial assistance.

 Student must apply for financial assistance by completing the FAFSA.
 The priority deadline for FAFSA is March 31 for the next academic year.

 Student is notified via SAIL and Islander email about their financial assistance awards, such as University scholarships, state or federal grants, work study, or student or parent loans.
 Student must follows instructions provided to accept award(s).
 If accepting a student or parent loan, ensure that all steps are completed to guarantee the loan.

 Student completes the housing payment option request form (HPO) in the housing portal.
 If you did not complete the form and need to add it, please contact either Miramar or Momentum Village and ask to add HPO to your application.